ArroyoLabs/erdiko-drupal/README.md

 * install drupal.
 Use the drupal wizzard e.g. local.drupal.erdiko.org/install.php or update settings.php file with your database credentials

-Now that drupal is set up, time to get the erdiko-drupal package.
+* Now that drupal is set up, time to get the erdiko-drupal package.
 To do this simply run this on the commandline

 	composer require erdiko/drupal 7.0.*

 an alternative is to add drupal to your require list in your composer.json file and run, "composer update".

+* symlink your files folder.
+This will make sure that any files uploaded in drupal will be available in your erdiko site.
+Go to the root of your site and run the follow commands (linux & OSX).

+	mkdir -p public/sites/default
+	cd public/sites/default
+	ln -s ../../../lib/drupal/sites/default/files files

 Attach erdiko to an existing Drupal installation
 ------------------------------------------------